wafflespeanut/biographer/README.md

 ## Anecdote (v0.4.1)

 This is a little project of mine - an utility to remember everyday memories.
-For now, it puts your stories (with a MD5-hashed filename) in a directory for later viewing.
+For now, it puts your stories (with a MD5-hashed filename) into a directory for later viewing.
 It supports some basic encryption.
 I've used a simple algorithm to hex and shift the ASCII values in the files, which is similar to a *hexed* 256-char Caesar cipher with a byte-wise XOR<sup>[1]</sup>.
 It can also detect incorrect passwords.

 Once stored, it doesn't disturb the original story (unless you play around).
 It decrypts to a temporary file for viewing, which also gets deleted almost immediately.
 While updating stories, it just appends your story to the previous story.